mlhubber/mlmodels/iris/README.rst

 Classifying Iris Plant Species
 ==============================

-The famous IRIS dataset is a traditional statistics demonstration dataset for building classification models.
+The famous iris dataset is a traditional statistics demonstration dataset for building classification models.
 It contains data for 3 different class of iris (Setosa, Versicolour, and Virginica) with 50 observations of each class.
 Each observation records the flower's